 1. Swimming Isn’t a Natural Movement

-We were built to live on land, not water.
-And the muscles we use to move around are developed for land, not water.
-Almost everything we do, we do in a vertical position such as standing, walking, cooking, sitting, etc. Your muscles are built for and designed for those uses.
+One of the reasons swimming is so hard is because we weren’t built for swimming.
+The muscles we use to move around are developed for land, not water.
+Almost everything we do, we do in a vertical position such as standing, walking, cooking, sitting, etc.

 More Content for You: 6 Best Prescription Goggles for Swimming + FAQ

-You use different muscles to keep yourself balanced in the water and moving forward.
+With swimming, you use different muscles to keep yourself balanced in the water and moving forward.
 But that same muscle movement and strength doesn’t translate to land movement.

 It seems like it should be an obvious reason why swimming is so hard but it’s often overlooked in favor of more complicated explanations.